AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/analytics-extension-to-web-sdk.md

 +++**2.
 Add the Web SDK extension to your tag property**

-This section prepares your tag for the bulk of migration effort taking place in the next step.
+This section prepares your tag for the bulk of the migration effort taking place in the next step.

 1. Click the hamburger icon in the top left of the Adobe Experience Platform interface, then select **[!UICONTROL Tags]**.
 1. Select the desired tag property.